A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Real Data Analysis

-In the first empirical example, we consider the Fama-French three-factor model \citep{fama1993common}.
 We collect daily excess returns of 90 stocks among the S\&P 100 index, which are available between August 19, 2004 and August 19, 2005.
 We chose the starting date as Google's Initial Public Offering date, and consider one year of daily excess returns since then.
-In particular, we consider the following three-factor model
+In particular, we consider the following Fama-French three-factor model \citep{fama1993common}